brennankapollock/We-Love-Movies/README.md

 I will provide a UI built with ***React*** once I deploy that project.

-In the meantime I suggest using [Postman](https://www.postman.com/) to see detialed request/response details.
+In the meantime I suggest using [Postman](https://www.postman.com/) to see request/response details.